mougino/basica/manual.md

 Android apps need to request permissions to do sensitive operations, like send and receive SMS, make phone call, access GPS, etc.
 In basica the user must request each permission his program needs to exercise.
 This is done thanks to the `PERMISSION` command.
 You can use as many `PERMISSION` commands as needed.
 Usually they are placed at the top of your program.
+See the list of permissions in the [PERMISSION$](#permission_) function.

 **Examples:**
 ```vb